KBlixt/subcleaner/README.md

 Once the script have identified ad-blocks they get removed and the remaining blocks get re-indexed.

+The script can also determine the language in the script and inform if the language in the file doesn't match up to the subtitle language label. this is optional.

 # Installing
 Cloning and running with python3 should work.
 You can also make the script executable, the shebang is already in place